 Panthers' Eric Reid blasts Eagles' Malcolm Jenkins over anthem protests

-Two NFL players who have knelt during the national anthem and seemed to be in each other’s corners nearly came to blows Sunday before their game against each other.
+Two NFL players who have protested during the national anthem and seemed to be in each other’s corners nearly came to blows Sunday before their game against each other.

 Carolina Panthers defensive back Eric Reid, a former teammate of Colin Kaepernick, confronted Philadelphia Eagles player Malcolm Jenkins on the field near the Eagles’ logo before their game.
 The exchange got heated and both players had to be separated.